duskpeyl/MathSolverX-Terminal-Application/README.md

 #### Feature 3: User Stats Window - Find statistics about your math solving ability

+The user stats window is a feature that gives you statistics about your mathematical abilities in various areas, normally in the form of percentages (solved/total).
+The user stats windows doubles as the user's profile, coming with a customizable description that can be edited using terminal input.

 ### Code Style

 The code for this project was styled according to [the PEP 8 Style Guide by Guido van Rossum, Barry Warsaw, and Alyssa Coghlan.](https://peps.python.org/pep-0008/)